top of page

 Independent Watchdog organisations oversee and investigate the Australian police forces to ensure integrity and accountability.
 They investigate allegations of serious misconduct, corruption, and organized crime, and have the power to review police actions and conduct investigations.

-recommendations from their independent watchdog bodies.
+A second major issue in Australia in relation to police misconduct is that police commissioners are not legally compelled to respond to recommendations from their independent watchdog bodies.
 The latter can investigate misconduct and make recommendations, but they typically don't have the power to directly enforce those recommendations.
-Since Australian police forces utilise their internal Professional Standards Units to investigate complaints about their own force’s toxic police behaviours, Australian Crime and Corruption organisations are largely toothless in addressing toxic police behaviours.
-The farmer can’t shoot the fox in the chicken coop, and this is another major impediment to rooting out police toxicity.
+Since Australian police forces utilise their internal Professional Standards Units to investigate complaints about their own force’s misconduct, Australian independent watchdog organisations are toothless

 Police Unions